 However, not all of these moisture-proof headphones are the same.
 As is the case with any manufactured product, some of the ones on the market are excellent and some of them are not so good.
 Which is why the consumer should pay attention to product descriptions and familiarize themselves with some basic headset terminology.
 If they do, then they can find a pair that not only holds up to rain but also delivers the kind of musical experience they want out of a pair of earphones.
 With the goal of helping these individuals out, below are top ten of the best waterproof headphones that are currently available.

-Best Waterproof Headphones of 2018
+Best Waterproof Headphones

 10H2O Audio Noise Canceling Swim Headphones